diffix/explorer/README.md

 The simplest way to get a development environment up and running is with VS Code's remote containers feature.

-> Detailed information on setting this up can be found [here](https://code.visualstudio.com/docs/remote/containers#_getting-started).
+> Detailed information on setting up remote containers for VS Code can be found [here](https://code.visualstudio.com/docs/remote/containers#_getting-started).

 The short version: